landonepps/cs193p-ios11/README.md

-# cs193p-ios11
+# CS193P for iOS 11

-My projects for Stanford's cs193p for iOS 11
+My projects for Stanford's CS193P for iOS 11